harinav/Machine-learning-/README.md

 # Machine-learning-
-This is regression problem for prediction of employee salary based on  experience.
+1.simple_regression.py  is regression problem for prediction of employee salary based on  experience.
+2.multi-linear regression.